AI Chatbot for Small Business: How to Get 24/7 Customer Service Without Hiring Anyone

 What Does an AI Chatbot Actually Do for a Small Business?

-- Book appointments directly into your calendar
+- Books appointments directly into your calendar based on real-time availability

 The Real Business Case: What Are You Losing Right Now?